Apotropaic magic: Horseshoes

 In Western culture, a horseshoe was often nailed up over, or close by, doorways (see Oakham's horseshoes).
 Model horseshoes (of card or plastic) are given as good-luck tokens, particularly at weddings, and small paper horseshoes feature in confetti.

 Objects buried in walls

 In early modern Europe, certain objects were buried in the walls of houses to protect the household from witchcraft.
 These included specially-prepared witch bottles, horse skulls and the bodies of dried cats, as well as shoes (see concealed shoes).

+In the American Southwest, to fortify buildings in Acoma residences for future battles, priests embed projectile points into walls to impart their lightning energy, or anima, into the structures.

 Markings on buildings

 Apotropaic marks, also called 'witch marks' or 'anti-witch marks' in Europe, are symbols or patterns scratched on the walls, beams and thresholds of buildings to protect them from witchcraft or evil spirits.
-They have many forms; in Britain they are often flower-like patterns of overlapping circles.
+They have many forms; in Britain they are often flower-like patterns of overlapping circles. such as hexafoils.
 Taper burn marks on thresholds of early modern buildings are also thought to be apotropaic marks.

+Other types of mark include the intertwined letters V and M or a double V (for the protector, the Virgin Mary, alias Virgo Virginum), and crisscrossing lines to confuse any spirits that might try to follow them.

+At the Bradford-on-Avon Tithe Barn, a flower-like pattern of overlapping circles is incised into a stone in the wall.
+Similar marks of overlapping circles have been found on a window sill dated about 1616 at Owlpen Manor in Gloucestershire, as well as taper burn marks on the jambs of a medieval door frame.